Graylog2/documentation/pages/installation/docker.rst

 ------------
 In order to persist log data and configuration settings mount the Graylog data directory outside the container::

-  $ docker run -t -p 9000:9000 -p 12201:12201 -e GRAYLOG_NODE_ID=some-rand-omeu-uidasnodeid -e GRAYLOG_SERVER_SECRET=somesecretsaltstring -v /graylog/data:/var/opt/graylog/data -v /graylog/logs:/var/log/graylog graylog2/allinone
+  $ docker run -t -p 9000:9000 -p 12201:12201 -p 12201:12201/udp -e GRAYLOG_NODE_ID=some-rand-omeu-uidasnodeid -e GRAYLOG_SERVER_SECRET=somesecretsaltstring -v /graylog/data:/var/opt/graylog/data -v /graylog/logs:/var/log/graylog graylog2/allinone

 Please make sure that you always use the same node-ID and server secret.
 Otherwise your users can't login or inputs will not be started after creating a new container on old data.